 There are two stories that stick out as being “trouble worthy” (and trust me, stories well and truly travel in JB).
-The first was about the Duke Nukem Forever review (as you wrote about back in 2011).
+The first was about the Duke Nukem Forever review.
 It was a friend of mine who wrote it, and initially he got tiny slap on the wrist, but once the media started giving JB attention for it, they soon forget about being upset at him.

 One time one of the other software coordinators had one up in front of the Kardashian series having a dig at people who watch it.
 The store manager just took it down though and gave him a slap on the wrist.

 There’re been a few risky reviews, most of them nothing major.
 You probably already heard about the infamous Wolfenstein ‘nazi’ review that had managers scouring games racks to make sure it wasn’t in their store.

 The same sort of thing happened with a Whitney Houston review that went up immediately — and I mean immediately — after her death.
 We had flurries of emails going around trying to find it.
 They never told us what the text of the review said, but the word ‘crack’ was definitely involved.

 6. Going Viral